eloylp/goomerang/README.md

 }
 ```

-As a rule of thumb, its recommended to implement the panic middleware as first in the chain (so it protects the rest of handlers), in
+As a rule of thumb, it's recommended to implement the panic middleware as first in the chain (so it protects the rest of handlers), in
-order to not crash the entire process if a panic arises at some point in the handler chain.
+order to not crash the entire process if a panic it's raised at some point in the handler chain.

 ## Broadcasts